0xScratch/LFGHO-GHOShare/README.md

 ### Custom payment protocol:
 - The protocol allows for a combination of transactions where the user can supply ETH as collateral, borrow GHO, and switch and transfer the borrowed GHO into ETH, using 1inch.
 - Here the user maintains 100% of their exposure to ETH while still utilizing the GHO token for payments.
-- Chainlink CCIP for cross-network transactions
+- Chainlink CCIP for cross-network transactions.
-- 1inch fork is used for token swapping,
+- 1inch fork is used for token swapping.

 ## Activity/Social: